chemerisuk/cordova-plugin-firebase-analytics/README.md

 NOTE: on iOS in order to collect demographic, age, gender data etc. you should additionally [include `AdSupport.framework`](https://firebase.google.com/support/guides/analytics-adsupport) into your project.

 ## Disable analytics data collection
 In some cases, you may wish to temporarily or permanently disable collection of Analytics data.
-You can set the value of variable `FIREBASE_ANALYTICS_COLLECTION_ENABLED` to `false` to prevent collecting any user data:
+You can set the value of variable `ANALYTICS_COLLECTION_ENABLED` to `false` to prevent collecting any user data:

-    $ cordova plugin add cordova-plugin-firebase-analytics --variable FIREBASE_ANALYTICS_COLLECTION_ENABLED=false
+    $ cordova plugin add cordova-plugin-firebase-analytics --variable ANALYTICS_COLLECTION_ENABLED=false

 Later you can re-enable analytics data collection (for instance after getting end-user consent) using method [setEnabled](#setenabledenabled).

+## Disable automatic screen collection
+Starting from version 4.4.3 it's possible to [disable automatic collection of screen view events](https://firebase.googleblog.com/2020/08/google-analytics-manual-screen-view.html).
+Also method [setCurrentScreen](#setcurrentscreenname) is deprecated now.
+Instead you should use [logEvent](#logeventname-params).

+In order to disable automatic screen collection set the value of variable `AUTOMATIC_SCREEN_REPORTING_ENABLED` to `false`:

+$ cordova plugin add cordova-plugin-firebase-analytics --variable AUTOMATIC_SCREEN_REPORTING_ENABLED=false

 ## Methods
 Every method returns a promise that fulfills when a call was successful.